Skip to main content

 Frequency of payments

 You can arrange for monthly, quarterly, half-yearly or annual payments.
-Payments continue until the account balance runs out or you take what's left as a lump sum.
+Check with your provider what frequencies are offered.
+Payments continue until the account balance runs out and you can also draw lump sums in addition to regular payments.

 How long your pension lasts